69MichelleDB/ToNCodes/README.md

 > `tontrack.me`, you can connect to their Live Tracker by pressing the "Live Tracker" button on the website.
 Make sure the "File > Options > Connect to tontrack.me" check is enabled (you'll need to restart ToNCodes for the change to take effect if it was disabled).
 >
 > `Discord webhook`, you can [create a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and add the url to "File > Options > Discord webhook" and any new codes will be send to the Discord channel that webhook was created in.
+>
+> `Change language` in File > Options > Language, a restart of ToNCodes is needed for the changes to take effect.

 This current version was made under `Python 3.13.02`.
 If you want to run it, [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have Python installed, you can clone the project and run `ToNCodes.py`.

+## Translations

+ToNCodes as of today 2025.04.01 supports multi-language, I'll update this section this week hopefully with instructions of how you can collaborate to help translate.

 **This next section is only if you want to run the Python code instead of the binary.**